noflo/noflo/README.md

 NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and the CoffeeScript environment that you can get from [npm](http://npmjs.org/):

     $ npm install coffee-script

+NoFlo is available from [GitHub](https://github.com/bergie/noflo) under the MIT license.

 ## Running the examples